-The first unmissable free attraction is De Burcht, the public park with the circular fort – a shell keep back in the day, now a romantic patriotic symbol of Leiden.
-It’s basically a MINIATURE CASTLE right in the heart of the city, with a panoramic view from the top.
-Hey – who said the Netherlands was all flat?
+The first unmissable free attraction is De Burcht, the public park with the circular fort.
+A shell keep back in the day, the De Burcht is now a romantic patriotic symbol of Leiden.

 Free things to do in Leiden: go on a poetic scavenger hunt

-The city is over-spilling with poetry written in different languages, inspired by a single wall poem in 1992.
+The city is overflowing with poetry written in different languages, inspired by a single wall poem in 1992.
 If you’re feeling wild, you could try finding as many as possible, though it should be mentioned that there are over 120 wall poems in total.
-Yowzer!

-No need to worry though – there’s a cute and funky website featuring tailored routes giving you the location and translation of your favourite poets’ work, and/or interesting themes to choose from.
-If you have an emotional affinity towards the natural world, for instance, they’ll give you a digital map featuring 10 wall poems on nature.
+There’s even a cute and funky website featuring tailored routes walking you past the wall poetry, and also offering translations where necessary.
+You can choose different themes too!
+If you have an emotional affinity toward the natural world, for instance, they’ll give you a digital map featuring 10 wall poems on nature.
 Pretty handy, eh?

-Free things to do in Leiden: whip out the picnic basket
+Free things to do in Leiden: parks, parks, parks

-For all those history nerds, Van der Verfpark is built on the site of a gunpowder explosion in 1807.
-This was called the “Great Ruin” but is now where the statue of Van der Verff stands proudly on his pedestal.
+For all those history nerds amongst you, Van der Werfpark is built on the site of a gunpowder explosion in 1807.
+This was called the ‘Great Ruin’ but is now where the statue of Van der Werff stands proudly on his pedestal.

-Free things to do in Leiden: climb De Put windmill
+Free things to do in Leiden: climb the De Put windmill

-Free things to do in Leiden: explore the Hofjes
+Free things to do in Leiden: explore the courtyards

 Free things to do in Leiden: attend an event at Vrijplaats

-Yes – you can even go to actual real events for FREE!
-Vrijplaats (literally translated as ‘free place’), run by volunteers, hosts a range of live music events and DJ nights.
+Vrijplaats is a cultural centre run by volunteers that hosts a range of live music events and DJ nights.
 Whether you’re a punk, disco, sci-trance or folk fan, there is something for everyone.
 Organisations use this space for parties, theatre performances, film screenings and debates.

 They also have the wonderful Weggeefwinkel, a give-away shop where customers can find crockery, clothing, toys, books and electrical appliances that need a new home.
 This deservedly won the Marga Klompé prize in 1999 for ‘the most social and peace-loving project’.